michaeldye/seq-http/README.md

 1. Demonstrate basics of a Compojure application

-2. Integrate easily into the docker demo project 'docker_seq': https://github.com/michaeldye/docker_seq
+2. Distribute easily as a Docker image

 ### Environment